TheDoop/iso_duzenleyici/README-en-us.md

 2- squashfs maker:
 This program is the chroot you created from scratch
 XZ compression and block size will compress to 512 kb.
-Later you can add this squashfs file to your live site.
+Later you can add this squashfs file to your live iso.

 3- iso Builder:
 Using the ready-made templates that come with this program,